rtrind/Horseys-Simply-Silver/LUAWHEEL_PROGRESS.md

 ### Bug Fixes
 - [ ] Dynamic second player join broken (error on logs)
+- [ ] **Grades not showing on wheel at startup** - Profile scores aren't loaded into memory at wheel init time.
+The engine's MusicWheel gets grades via `SetGrade` messages, but our LuaWheel calls `GetHighScoreList` which returns empty.
+Scores work AFTER playing a song (gameplay triggers loading).
+Needs investigation into how to trigger profile score loading earlier.
+- [ ] GetLamp should be called once per song in the wheel (performance)

 ## Phase 6: Optimization (Not Started)